apache/incubator-graphar/docs/format/status.rst

 * *label* is the vertex label, which is a unique identifier for the vertex.
 * *tag* is the vertex tag, which is tag or category for the vertex.

-Supported operation in Vertex Info:
+Supported operations in Vertex Info:

 +-------------------+-------+-------+-------+------------+
 | Vertex Info       | C++   |Java(1)| Scala | Python (2) |